paulthefree/satsigner/README.md

 then install the packages `android-sdk`, `android-sdk-build-tools`, `android-sdk-platform-tools`, and `android-tools`.

-Once installed, set the environment variable `ANDROID_HOME` to point to the location where the packages were installed, and update your `PATH`:
+Once installed, open bashrc or bash.profile & set the environment variable `ANDROID_HOME` to point to the location where the packages were installed, and update your `PATH`:

 ```bash